Sophia-Community/SophiApp/README.md

   * You may compare a zip archive hash sum on the release page with the hash in cloud console in the `Compress Files` category to be sure that the archive wasn't spoofed (you have to be logged into you GitHub account to be able to view Actions logs);
 * The app shows the `actual` state of every feature in the UI.
 * High resolutions support.
-* It Has a built-in search engine.
+* It has a built-in search engine.
   * Functions can be found by searching their headers and descriptions.
 [GIF](#searching-feature)
 * Dark & light themes support.
   * The app can change its' theme instantly when you change your default Windows theme mode for apps.
 [GIF](#instantly-changing-theme)